Should You Follow the 20/10 Rule for Debt Management?

 It's hard to say the 20/10 rule is a bad thing, especially if it keeps you from getting into too much debt.
 However, the numbers can be restrictive, especially for people with student loan debt.
 Student loans alone can easily put you close to or over the 20/10 threshold which means you wouldn't be able to take on any additional consumer debt until you pay down your student loans.

-Following the the 20/10 rule would certainly keep you from taking on more debt than you can afford.
+On the plus side, following the the 20/10 rule would certainly keep you from taking on more debt than you can afford.
 It would prevent you from getting in over your head on debt payments, make it easier to live within your means, and leave you with money leftover for your other financial goals.
 Sticking to the rule could be difficult and would require some sacrifice.

 While it's true that you should limit the amount of debt you take on, you don't have to follow the 20/10 rule to live comfortably.
 You should, however, minimize the amount of debt you carry and work to pay off all your consumer debt.